DevExpress/devextreme-documentation/concepts/50 React Components/70 TypeScript Support/05 Component-Specific Types.md

     const dataGridValidationRule: ValidationRule;
     const formValidationRule: ValidationRule;

-Some [templates](/Documentation/Guide/React_Components/Component_Configuration_Syntax/#Markup_Customization) include complex template data as an argument.
+[Templates](/Documentation/Guide/React_Components/Component_Configuration_Syntax/#Markup_Customization) can include complex template data as an argument.
 To define types for such templates, import the `ComponentTypes` declaration and find the type that ends with `TemplateData`:

     <!-- tab: App.tsx -->
     import DataGrid, { DataGridTypes } from 'devextreme-react/data-grid';